07prajwal2000/EasyLogger/Readme.md

-##Easy Logger made Logging easy.
+<h1>Easy Logger made Logging easy.</h1>

-### Log to files as well as to consoles.
+<h2>Log to files as well as to consoles.</h2>

-#### This Project was made with my free time and will be released when i make changes to this project.
+<h4>This Project was made with my free time and will be released when i make changes to this project.</h4>
-### For ASP.NET and Microsoft's Dependency Injection service Middleware will be released soon.
+<h6>For ASP.NET and Microsoft's Dependency Injection service Middleware will be released soon.</h6>

 ###Initialize the IEasyLogger interface with the FileLogger Instance.